This topic describes how to populate an empty database using Data Generator.

 The window allows you to:

-To populate all the columns, select the checkbox next to the salesdb.
+To populate all the columns, select the check box next to salesdb.
 Alternatively, you can specify the tables that you want to populate by selecting the check boxes next to the table names.

 For a column you select, Data Generator automatically assigns a generator based on the column and table characteristics: name, data type, etc. You may select a different generator for the column and customize the parameters of this generator in the settings pane.